 She was a laureate of the Concours des Nouveaux Talents de l'Art Lyrique in Ans, finalist of the Bel Arte International Vocal Competition, and obtainedot the 3rd prize in the Contemporary Music Competition “Kyogaku XIII” in Tokyo.

-Her opera roles include the lead role in Ravel's "L'enfant et les sortilèges" at the Royal Opera of Liège, Virtu in Monteverdi’s “L’incoronazione di Poppea” at the John Mackintosh art center, Alto in Matsudaira’s “The provocators” (World premiere) at the Instituto di Cultura in Tokyo, Zerbinetta in Strauss’s “Ariadne auf Naxos” in Epta Zaal, Phaedrus in Satie’s “Socrates” in Sogakudou, and also performed at the Japanese premiere of “Rara film” (Japanese premiere) by Sylvano Busotti in Kouen do-ri, among several other concerts around Europe and Japan.
+Her opera roles include the lead role in Ravel's "L'enfant et les sortilèges" at the Royal Opera of Liège, Virtu in Monteverdi’s “L’incoronazione di Poppea” at the John Mackintosh art center in London, Alto in Matsudaira’s “The provocators” (World premiere) at the Instituto di Cultura in Tokyo, Zerbinetta in Strauss’s “Ariadne auf Naxos” in Epta Zaal in Tokyo, Phaedrus in Satie’s “Socrates” in Sogakudou, and also performed at the Japanese premiere of “Rara film” (Japanese premiere) by Sylvano Busotti in Kouen do-ri in Tokyo, among several other concerts around Europe and Japan.

 Her main interests lies in contemporary music.
 She performed in such festivals as the Belgian contemporary music festival Ars Musica (Belgium) and the Silga international contemporary music festival in Spain.

 She has premiered works by Claude Ledoux, Nicolas Bacri, Hidehiko Hinohara, Yoriaki Matsudaira, Ittetsu Shimizu, Koji Takahashi, Muneaki Tsuda, among other composers.

 Her performance of “The Music of Furniture” by Yuki Nakahashi was aired on NHK-FM in 2019.